 The Auditory System

 The auditory system is a sensory system which includes three segments of the ear; outer ear, middle ear, and inner ear.
-Within those segments include portions that are important to tinnitus which are the auditory nerve, the organ of Corti, and the auditory cortex of the brain among others.
-There are several conditions that may occur within the auditory system that could cause tinnitus to develop.
+Within those segments include anatomical structures are potentially contributing to tinnitus which are the auditory nerve, the organ of Corti, and the auditory cortex of the brain among others.

 What Causes Tinnitus?

 Tinnitus is a very common occurrence, affecting roughly 50 million American adults.
-For most people it is an annoying presence, and often can seriously interrupt sleep and lead to poor concentration, cognition and other issues.
+For most people it is an annoying presence, and often can seriously interrupt activities of daily living, sleep and can lead to poor concentration, cognition and other issues.

 Causes of tinnitus range greatly from blockages to exposure to loud noises, including: